 Kosovo allocates extra 6 mln euro for Pristina-Podujeva highway

-December 4 (SeeNews) - Following are some of the main stories in the online versions of Montenegrin media on Friday morning.
+December 7 (SeeNews) - Following are some of the main stories in the online versions of Montenegrin media on Monday morning and over the weekend.
 SeeNews has not verified these reports and cannot vouch for their accuracy: